 Call of Juarez: Bound in Blood

-Release year: | 2009 |
+Release date: | 2009-06-30 |

-Genre: | First-person shooter |
+Genre: | Action & Shooter |

 Developer: | Techland |

-A prequel to the 2006 game Call of Juarez, Bound in Blood tells the story of Ray and Thomas, two brothers, one of which we met in the original game.
-Two years after they deserted from the army, they hear the story of the famed Juarez Gold they make some questionable alliance to find it.
+Two years after they deserted from the army, they hear the story of the famed Juarez Gold and they make some questionable alliances to find it.
 All the while their old commander is hot on their tail.

 Key features |